johannschopplich/kirby-serp-preview/README.md

     siteUrl: "{{ site.url }}"
     # Optional field to override the computed title
     titleContentKey: metaTitle
+    # Optional default title as fallback if the field above is empty
+    defaultTitle: "{{ page.getMetaTitle.value }}"
     descriptionContentKey: metaDescription
-    # Optional fallback if the field above is empty
+    # Optional default description as fallback if the field above is empty
-    descriptionFallback: "{{ site.metaDescription.value }}"
+    defaultDescription: "{{ site.metaDescription.value }}"
 ```

 ## Usage